Neil Allen

 DoLS 2.0

-The government’s decision to dust-gather LPS on the lower priority shelf of policy will please some but frustrate most.
+The previous government’s decision to dust-gather LPS on the lower priority shelf of policy will please some but frustrate most.
 Why the human rights of hundreds of thousands of people with disability have not been prioritised is difficult to fathom.
 But silver linings help to mediate the pain from change of policy.
-So what might DoLS 2.0 look like using a non-legislative approach (aka ‘LPS’)?
+So what might DoLS 2.0 look like using a non-legislative approach whilst we await the current government's decision?

 Read the blog